-According to the rule of reciprocity in social psychology, it’s hard for a customer to be outright rude if the business shows genuine concern for the customer’s problems
+According to the rule of reciprocity in social psychology, it’s hard for a customer to be outright rude if the business shows genuine concern for their pain points.

-While emails and text messages are scalable and cost-efficient strategies of administering NPS surveys, it’s a lot easier to ignore a survey email or text message, but quite difficult (and rude!) to hang up on a survey call.
-However, that dynamic is slowly changing with the advent of spam filtering apps that now alert customers of incoming surveys calls, leading to a reduced response rate
+While emails and text messages are scalable and cost-efficient strategies for administering NPS surveys, it’s a lot easier to ignore a survey email or text message, but quite difficult (and rude!) to hang up on a survey call.
+However, that dynamic is slowly changing with the advent of spam filtering apps that now alert customers of incoming survey calls, leading to a reduced response rate.

 Provide in-depth insights

 Telephone customer satisfaction surveys provide a great opportunity to engage respondents and dive deeper into customer pain points while getting more in-depth insights.
-That’s because customers are generally unwilling to provide meticulous details in an email or text message (unless it’s a grievance), but are more than happy to share their thoughts verbally, as spanning into the gory details require little time and effort.
+That’s because clients are generally unwilling to provide meticulous details in an email or text message (unless it’s a grievance), but are more than happy to share their thoughts verbally, as spanning into the gory details requires little time and effort.